 A quorum of stockholders is necessary to hold a valid stockholder meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present in person or represented by proxy at the Annual Meeting.
-On the Record Date, there were 67,474,643 shares outstanding and entitled to vote.
-Thus, the holders of at least 33,737,322 shares must be present in person or represented by proxy at the Annual Meeting to have a quorum.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present or represented by proxy at the Annual Meeting.
+On the Record Date, there were 69,871,583 shares outstanding and entitled to vote.
+Thus, the holders of at least 34,935,792 shares must be present or represented by proxy at the Annual Meeting to reach quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy by mail, over the phone or through the Internet (or one is submitted on your behalf by your broker, bank or other nominee) or if you attend the Annual Meeting.
-Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, then the holders entitled to vote thereat, present at the Annual Meeting in person or represented by proxy, by a majority of the votes cast, may adjourn the meeting to another date.
+Your shares will be counted towards the quorum if you submit a valid proxy by mail, over the phone or via the Internet (or one is submitted on your behalf by your broker, bank or other nominee) or if you attend the Annual Meeting.
+In addition, abstentions and broker non-votes will be counted towards the quorum requirement.
+If there is no quorum, then the Chairman of the Board or the stockholders entitled to vote at the Annual Meeting, in person or represented by proxy, by a majority of the votes cast, may adjourn the meeting to another date.